ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 In `emailer.py` in `send_email`, replace `<validated_sender_email>` with your sender email validated on Brevo.

-See your sent emails, even if they are classified as spam and rejected (Soft Bounce)
+Follow sent emails, even if they are classified as spam and rejected (Soft Bounce)

 https://app-smtp.brevo.com/statistics